MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-dbt-fabric.md

 The [DBT](https://www.getdbt.com/product/what-is-dbt), short for "Data Build Tool," is an open-source command-line interface (CLI) that revolutionizes data transformation and modeling within data warehouses.
 It addresses a critical challenge of managing complex SQL code in a structured and maintainable way in data pipelines.
 DBT empowers data teams to build robust, reliable, and testable data transformations that form the core of their analytical pipelines.
 When integrated with Apache Airflow, a popular workflow management system, DBT becomes a powerful tool for orchestrating data transformations.
 Airflow's scheduling and task management capabilities allow data teams to automate DBT runs, ensuring regular data updates and maintaining a consistent flow of high-quality data for analysis and reporting.
 This combined approach, using DBT's transformation expertise with Airflow's workflow management, delivers efficient and robust data pipelines, ultimately leading to faster and more insightful data-driven decisions.

-This tutorial will guide you through orchestrating DBT jobs within an Airflow environment in Data Workflows.
+This tutorial guides you through orchestrating DBT jobs within an Airflow environment in Data Workflows.
 We walk you through the following steps:

-1. Create a DBT project in Data Workflows to transform the data in warehouse.
+1. Create a DBT project in Data Workflows.
-2. Create an Apache Airflow DAG to orchestrate DBT jobs.
+2. To orchestrate DBT jobs, create an Apache Airflow DAG.
 3. Run and Monitor the DAG run.